Juanita Drive Pedestrian and Bicycle Safety Improvements

 “There are so many things to like about this project,” Deputy Mayor Melanie O’Cain said, “including less visible but incredibly important benefits to the environment.
 I’m referring to the $2.5 million the City and State invested in this project to clean and filter water runoff from the road.
 This runoff ends up in our streams and in our lakes, which will be cleaner and healthier thanks to this project.”

-The Juanita Drive NE Pedestrian and Bicycle Improvements project is part of the Walkways and Waterways voter-approved bond measure, and the result of the City's "Imagine Kenmore" public outreach initiative.
-Kenmore residents confirmed that safe routes for pedestrians and cyclists connecting residents with the City's public open space and waterfront are top priorities.
+The Juanita Drive NE Pedestrian and Bicycle Improvements project was part of the Walkways and Waterways voter-approved bond measure, and the result of the City's "Imagine Kenmore" public outreach initiative.
+Kenmore residents confirmed that safe routes for pedestrians and cyclists connecting residents with the City's public open space and waterfront were top priorities.